browserengineering/book/book/animations.md

 [rng-gpu]: https://developer.chrome.com/blog/renderingng/#gpu-acceleration-everywhere

-There are *many* challenges to implementing GPU accelerated raster, among them working correctly across many GPU architectures, gracefully falling back to CPU raster in complex or error scenarios, and finding ways to efficiently GPU raster content in difficult situations like anti-aliased & complex shapes.
+There are *many* challenges to implementing GPU-accelerated raster, among them working correctly across many GPU architectures, gracefully falling back to CPU raster in complex or error scenarios, and finding ways to efficiently GPU-raster content in difficult situations like anti-aliased and complex shapes.

-So while you might think it's odd to wait until Chapter 13 to turn on GPU acceleration, this also mirrors the evolution timeline of browsers.
+So while you might think it's odd to wait until now to turn on GPU acceleration in our browser, this also mirrors the evolution timeline of browsers.

 :::